The following describes in brief how OPHRDC creates, and renews annually, the major data elements used to prepare Physicians in Ontario reports.

 - Report year – DOB year = age

-Population estimates are based on Statistics Canada census data as used by the Ministry of Finance, obtained from the Ministry of Health and Long-Term Care or purchased from commercial sources.
+Population estimates are based on Statistics Canada census data as used by the Ontario Ministry of Finance, obtained from the Ministry of Health.

 ADDITIONS AND ATTRITIONS DATA

 Tables in the additions and attritions reports are prepared by comparing the records of individual physicians appearing in the current year and previous year’s Active Physician Registries.
-Physicians added to the current dataset are those described as “additions” and physicians removed from the previous year dataset are those described as “attritions” from the Active Physician Registry.
+Physicians added to the current dataset are those described as “additions” and physicians removed from the previous year’s dataset are those described as “attritions”.

 Physician records are examined in detail to determine the reason for their inclusion in or exclusion from the current Registry.